For use in preparation of 2022 tax returns

 - Medical expense supplement (for those with high medical costs)

 - Disability tax credit

 - Charitable donations

 A. Employment expenses and credits

-Amounts paid for memberships in medical associations are generally deductible for tax purposes provided they are required to maintain a professional status recognized by statute.
-Union dues are also generally deductible.
-You do not need to file your official receipts from the association or union with your tax return, but be sure to keep them in case the Canada Revenue Agency (CRA) asks to see them.
+If you paid for membership in the college of physicians and surgeons of your province or territory, your medical association or your residency association, these amounts are generally deductible for tax purposes if they are required to maintain professional status recognized by statute.
+You do not need to file your official receipts with your tax return, but be sure to keep them in case the Canada Revenue Agency (CRA) asks to see them.

 Residents are salaried employees and, as such, are required to make contributions to Employment Insurance (EI).
 You’ll see these deductions on your pay stubs and on the T4 slip you receive from your employer every year.
 These contributions qualify for non-refundable federal and provincial tax credits.

 Amount: For 2022, the maximum annual EI premium amount was $952.74 (based on maximum insurable earnings of $60,300).

 Because you pay EI premiums, if you complete your program of study and are unable to find work, you may be eligible for EI benefits.
 You also qualify to receive special benefits — including maternity, parental or sickness benefits — if you have worked the required insurable hours.